dannywillems/bash_lib/README.md

-# bash_lib
+# A Bash library

-Library written in bash
+A library written in bash.